truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 ## Upgrade Notes

-* TrueNAS SCALE is an appliance built from specific Linux packages.
+* TrueNAS is an appliance built from specific Linux packages.
   Attempting to update SCALE with `apt` or methods other than the SCALE web interface can result in a nonfunctional system.

 * All auxiliary parameters can experience changes between TrueNAS major versions due to security and development changes.